monopole/volley/README.md

 # croupier
-Multi-device Go/Gl/v23 demo
+Multi-device Go+GL+v23 demo.

-Steps to get v23 running in Go directly on mobile, and reproduce v23 bugs.

-The procedure below writes to `~/pumpkin`; adjust as desired.
+The procedure below writes to `~/pumpkin` to avoid messing up your non-pumpkin stuff.
+Adjust as desired.

 ```
 unset GOROOT